Making + Using Topicals for Pain

 When it comes to treating pain you want to choose a preparation that is readily available or is the most convenient format for someone to use regularly.
 There are 5 basic topical preparations that can be used for pain:

 Poultice - A poultice is good for emergencies when no other prepared medicines are available.
-A poultice can be made from fresh herbs (harvested from park, forest, garden) or dried herbs which have been soaked (pantry spices or teas).
-Poultices are very effective but are messy.
-They are better for short term use.
+A poultice can be made from fresh herbs (harvested from meadow, forest, or garden); or from dried herbs which have been soaked (pantry spices or teas).
+Poultices are very effective but can be messy.
+They are best suited to short term use.

 Infused Oil - A well-made infused oil is a concentrated remedy for topical pain relief.
-If prepared with an appropriate high-quality oil along with added natural anti-oxidants, it will have a shelf-life of 12 months or more.
+If prepared with an appropriate high-quality carrier oil, along with added natural anti-oxidants, it will have a shelf-life of 12 months or more.
 It is a good remedy for intermittent or long-term treatment of pain.
-Single infused oils can be custom blended with one another; blended with a liniment 1:1; or made into a salve.
+Individual infused oils can be custom blended with one another; or blended with a liniment in a 1:1 ratio; or made into a salve.
 It can stain clothing depending on the oil used (see notes below).

 How Often should Topical Herbs be applied?